hrnr/mps-youtube/README.rst

 About this fork
 ---------------
-This fork includes support for MPRIS2, which allows controlling mps-youtube over dbus.
+~~This fork includes support for MPRIS2, which allows controlling mps-youtube over dbus.
 It will probably integrate to your enviroment smoothly, or you can use controllers like `playerctl <https://github.com/acrisci/playerctl>`_ to control mps-youtube remotely.
-It is implemented as wrapper over mps-youtube.
+It is implemented as wrapper over mps-youtube.~~

+This has been merged by upstream.
+This repo will serve to my experiments with mps-youtube.

 additionall prerequisities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~